The entry door to your own house

 Compatible with the Home Buyers’ Plan (HBP) to boost your savings

-Ideal for young professionals and families planning their first home in Canada
+Ideal for young professionals and families planning to buy their first home in Canada

-The HBP allows you to withdraw funds from your RRSP to buy a home without paying taxes, as long as you follow the program rules.
+The HBP allows you to withdraw up to $60 000 from your RRSP to buy a home without paying taxes, as long as you follow the program rules.

 FHSA FREQUENTLY ASKED QUESTIONS